aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 By manually refreshing the page or setting it to automatically refresh, you can observe that the instance-id and container-id will change.
 This demonstrates that requests are being served by multiple containers running on different instances, all sharing a single EFS file system.
+If you were to make a change to index.php or master.css, that change would be available to all containers instantly.
+In practice, production containers are embedded with the code they need but the goal of this lab was to demonstrate how easy it is to integrate EFS and ECS (or with any other type of container environment).

 Conclusion
 ==========

-As you saw, EFS make it very simple to share data amongst multiple containers.
+As you saw, EFS makes it simple to share data amongst multiple containers.
-In this lab, the containers read the data from EFS but they also could have easily written data to EFS.
-In practice, production containers are embedded with the code they need.
-But depending on the workload, EFS makes it easy for multiple containers to access shared data.
+In this lab, the containers only read data from EFS but obviously they also could have easily written data to EFS.
 Containers can also produce valuable data that needs to be persisted beyond the lifetime of the container.
-EFS is a good option for containers to store that data.
+EFS is a reliable option for containers to store that data.

 Delete the CloudFormation Stack
 ===============================